 Our monkey mind is part of our defensive self.
 It is relentlessly commenting on everything we come in contact with.
 It pushes us to file things in drawers according to categories.
 We have the “good” drawers and “bad” drawers in our minds.
 There, we collect our likes and dislikes.

 As we go through life, we are constantly bouncing between rejection and attachment, jumping from the future to the past and back again.
 This reactive way of being does not allow for observation, awareness and peace.

 It is most important to begin to observe this kind of obsessive and compulsive thinking.
 If you are a meditator, you know how hard it is to relax the monkey mind.
 It takes practice.
-But the first step is to notice it and identify the action and impact of it.
+But the first step is to notice it and identify its action and its impact on it.
 As your mindfulness practice grow, you can learn to slow and relax your monkey mind.

 3) Learn a healthy detachment from the inner drama.

 The twin of the monkey mind is an emotional drama.
 Emotional drama is the inner turmoil of contradicting, conflicting, and painful emotions that swirl around and torment us.
 This can happen in relation to a past or present event.
 Most of the time, emotional drama touches on a pool of unresolved emotional experiences of the past.

 So, how do we handle our inner drama?
 An important aspect is to learn is how to identify and witness our emotional reactions with a sense of compassion and a healthy detachment.
 Treat your emotions as you would a child that you love.
 Allow yourself to experience them and move through them so that you can find a way beyond.
 Remember, you have emotions, but you are not your emotions.
 You are the witness to them.